-Recent international agreements such as the New Urban Agenda have emphasized the importance of national government as a nodal point from which to lead processes of coordination and decision-making to drive a common vision for more sustainable, inclusive and productive urbanization processes.
+Recent international agreements such as the New Urban Agenda have emphasized the role of national government in leading coordination and decision-making in driving a common vision for more sustainable, inclusive and productive urbanization.

 As South Africa implements a new national urban development framework (COGTA 2016) to deliver on the aspirations and objectives of the New Urban Agenda, it is imperative that we take stock of past national-scale urban reform efforts, so that we might acknowledge our inheritance while avoiding the repetition of past gaps, mistakes and debates.
 Moreover, South Africa’s long history of national-level urban reform initiatives, pursued in favour of various political-economic objectives, makes it a rich empirical case from which other contexts can learn.